Busyrev/recursive-last-modified/README.md

 # recursive-last-modified
 Walks through specified directory or directories and returns last change date of all tree.
 Tecnically it is the newest modified or created date of all files in specified dir

 [Npm module](https://www.npmjs.com/package/recursive-last-modified)

-last modified date in this readme means newest date from
+Last modified date in this readme means newest date from:

 * [stats.birthtimeMs](https://nodejs.org/api/fs.html#fs_stats_birthtimems)
 * [stats.ctimeMs](https://nodejs.org/api/fs.html#fs_stats_ctimems)